 Learning and Teaching

-This module's blended learning approach will embrace the university's current vision associated with Technology Enhanced learning.
-Such learning will include but not be limited to, asynchronous delivery of lecture material through narrated presentations, notes and other guided reading,
+This module's learning approaches will embrace UWE Bristol's current vision associated with Technology Enhanced Learning.
+Such learning will include, but not be limited to, asynchronous delivery of lecture material through narrated presentations, notes and other guided reading,